 What does a typical day as a paralegal look like?

 A lot of people actually don’t know what a paralegal does and often ask me what exactly I do.
 There are different areas of the legal field and some of these areas may not involve litigation — like medical malpractice and criminal law versus trust and estates or corporate law.
 Typically, attorneys and paralegals become specialized in one of these fields.
 My area of expertise is lawsuits concerning medical malpractice.
-When people ask me what I do, I often compare the paralegal/attorney relationship to that of a nurse/doctor.
+When people ask me what I do, I often compare the paralegal vs. lawyer relationship to that of a nurse vs. doctor.
 As the prefix “para” suggests, paralegals work in tandem with attorneys – assisting them in many aspects of a case whether it be scheduling meetings, organizing documents, investigating the facts of a case, drafting legal correspondence or assisting with trial preparation.

 What do you like most about your job?